SoahamMoulree/ALU-PROJECT/README.md

 making it suitable for diverse computing applications.

 - OBJECTIVES
-o   To implement an efficient and versatile ALU using Verilog that supports multiple arithmetic and logical operations. o   To structure the ALU using modular and parameterized design principles for scalability and reuse. o   To thoroughly test and confirm the correctness of the ALU using a detailed verification plan.
+1) To implement an efficient and versatile ALU using Verilog that supports multiple arithmetic and logical operations.
+2) To structure the ALU using modular and parameterized design principles for scalability and reuse.
+3) To thoroughly test and confirm the correctness of the ALU using a detailed verification plan.